ThePangel/Mixuino/README.md

 - [ ] Slider 3D Models for 3D printing!
-- [ ] GUI to select which slides control which process
+- [x] GUI to select which slides control which process (30/12/2023)

 ---
 ## Contributing?